-Is there any psychological or physical explanation to the calmness and fearlessness that engulfs you when you listen to the sound of rain or the babbling sounds of a nearby river?
+Is there any psychological or physical explanation for the calmness and fearlessness that engulfs you when you listen to the sound of rain or the babbling sounds of a nearby river?

 Of course, there is no denying that natural sounds have a unique connection to the human brain and body.
 That is the connection that this post seeks to unearth.
-But before we delve into that, do you understand what the sound of rain is?
+But before we delve into that, do you understand the sound of rain?

 Understanding the sound of rain

 To help us understand what the sound of rain is, we need to appreciate these three facts: